 Agility Angels and The Ability Center merged in December 2021.

 The program now accepts participants with all disabilities, including spinal cord injuries, vision impairment, Down syndrome, and cerebral palsy.
-Agility Angels continues to rely entirely on volunteer coaches and dog owners.
+Agility Dog Sports continues to rely entirely on volunteer coaches and dog owners.
 Each participant works with the same dog and coach throughout their involvement based on compatibility.